Learn About Bulk Mailing and Tracking → Move Update

 The mailer must apply for the exception and receive permission from USPS.
 For details of this process and to apply for the exception, contact the move update department at the USPS National Customer Support Center, at 800-238-3150, and ask about the "legal restraint" move update method.

-If you use this method, you should check "Alternative Method" as your move update method when you fill out the postage statement.
+If you use this method, you should select "Alternative Method" as your Move Update Method when you fill out the USPS Postal Wizard.

 Need more detailed information on the move update requirement?